anwaaralikhan/rxjs/experience.md

-      (To use latest features of Javascript ECMA 2015 sepcifications aka ES6, We need compiler or transpiler that takes javascript code and transpiles in ES5, and we also need module bundler which takes the code along with rxjs code and generates 1 file to serve to browser) web-dev-server (development web server) typescript/babel (babel if you write in plain javascript)
+      (To use latest features of Javascript ECMA 2015 sepcifications aka ES6, We need compiler or transpiler that takes javascript code and transpiles in ES5, and we also need module bundler which takes the code along with rxjs code and generates 1 file to serve to browser) web-dev-server (development web server) typescript/babel (babel if you write in plain javascript) ts-loader (tool that helps to work with typescript)

+Since Rxjs is developed with ES6 in mind